automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

 There are some excellent resources for preparing for system design and I'd recommend any of these

+### System design Interview tips

+- For system design, interviewer can reply to questions, but you need to lead the discussion
+- Think of your interviewer as a junior engineer who you are giving an overview of the system
+- Keep track of topics you want to cover so that you don't forget them and the time.
+This is a common mistake to not manage time well
+- Clarifying ambiguity is great but you should time bound it
+  - General outline
+  - 5 mins for clarifying questions
+  - 10 - 12 mins to go broad and make a high level design
+  - 10 mins to go deep into 2-3 components and elaborate on the design
+- For system design, we use ExcaliDraw as a standardized tool
+- Is the system design product design or system design
+  - product design
+    - mostly about API, not infra heavy
+  - How will you store the data, how do you design the schema
+    - System design: Backend systems, how do you scale the backend
+    - Think about memory, availability
+- Try to have a mock interview, make sure you practice
+- Leading the interviewer means how you break it down and explain it to a junior engineer, treat interviewer as a junior engineer

 ## Resources for system design

 ### YouTube: